Welcome to the wrap-up blog post of the System Collaboration Blog Book, its last blog post!

 Instead of measures we can follow Toyota thinking, doing continuous problem-solving and Continual improvements on the parts and wholeness, but only measures on the whole factory.
 They know that any problem-fixing or Continual improvement on the parts/teams or the whole factory, is the one and only way to make Toyota better on the whole factory, so why measure the teams’ efficiency.
 By measuring on the whole factory, Toyota avoids both gaming and sub-optimisation, where the latter is harder to do in production compared to product development.

 If we now start to think of our root causes, we realise that we have a big problem.
-Our only root causes are limitations within ourselves, or that activities need to be done in a certain order and need that we understand complexity.
+Our only root causes are limitations within ourselves, or that activities need to be done in a certain order, or the that we need to understand complexity.
 And we people are the one we are, people.
 We simply cannot solve the root causes we found, because we cannot change ourselves.
-And this is exactly what Dr. Russell Ackoff meant when he talked about Dissolution of Problems, we need to change the system (organisation) instead.
+And this is exactly what Dr. Russell Ackoff meant when he talked about the concept of dissolve a problem.
+We simply need to change the system (organisation), our way of working instead.
 And as you also realise, change the organisation is exactly what many methods have tried the last 70 years, but no one of the commercial ones has been successful, which Ackoff calls manager’s panaceas as described earlier in this blog post.
 And as you can see in the example above, there are some organisational hiccups in Agile too.
 So, what do these methods do wrong.
-Let’s try to explain it with a picture, here as a .pdf file, new organisation – only synthesis.
+Let’s try to explain it with a picture, here as a .pdf file, no analysis – no design – false synthesis.
+The way of working in the organization can never be built up of the wrong components, since we people are what we are, that is the black boxes.
+People can of course make mistakes, but they are never wrong.
+A red box means a failing organization and a green box means success.

 And as you were promised from start, no rocket science in sight, only this: